frameworklabs/SynchrosphereDemo/README.md

 ```
 The body of the activity consists of two concurrent trails - one for obtaining the input from the user and the other for issuing driving commands to the robot.

-With `ctx.clock.tick` we issue roll commands to the robot at the frequency of the clock - which is configurable via the `tickFrequency` property of `SyncsControllerConfig` which is 10 Hz by default.
+We issue roll commands to the robot at the frequency of the clock - which is configurable via the `tickFrequency` property of `SyncsControllerConfig` which is 10 Hz by default.
 This is short enough so that we don't need to use the `RollForSeconds` command here.

 `QueryInput` is structured equivalently to the way we continuously queried the user for a color or period in the IO Demos.
 The only complication here is that the `Roll` activities input parameter domains are very restricted - the heading has to be given in unsigned integer degrees from 0 to 359.
 The next demo will simplify things in this regard.